Help a child in need

 Step 1: Information Session

 Attendance is required before you apply.
-Each information session provides an in-depth look into what is required of our advocates and CASA work.
-These sessions are virtual and offered monthly, with more frequent sessions as we get close to each application deadline.
-If you are interested in attending an information session, please complete the inquiry form below.
+Each information session provides an in-depth look into what is required of our CASA volunteers.
+These sessions are virtual and offered monthly, with more frequent sessions as we get closer to each application deadline.
+If you are interested in attending an information session, please send an email to firstname.lastname@example.org.

 Step 2: Application